return {

 However, you’ll probably still want to change a few options to suit your taste.

-This is typically done in the lua/config/options.lua
+This is typically done in the lua/config/options.lua file.
+LazyVim loads this

 file by default.